JijaProGamer/youtube-selfbot-api/README.md

 })

-// Creates and returns the browser let browser = await browserConnection.browser(api)
+// Creates and returns the browser let browser = await browserConnection.browser()

 // Creates a new puppeteer page
 // The second argument means if it should use no proxy for this page (Usefull for logging in)

-let page = await api.browserAPI.handleNewPage(api, false)
+let page = await api.browserAPI.handleNewPage(false)

 // Logs into google, using some credentials
 // Optional, but needed for publishing, commenting and liking